alopez/alopez.github.com/join.md

 ## Prospective MSc, MScR, or MPhil students

-In brief: do not contact me if you are applying for one of these degrees, because there is nothing that I can do for you.
+In brief: do not contact me if you are applying for one of these degrees, because I have no influence over who is admitted or whether they will work with me.

 Longer explanation: Taught MSc programmes in Edinburgh are very intensive and you will not have time on the side to join a research project.
 A third